Polymer/old-docs-site/app/1.0/start/toolbox/add-elements.md

 One of the appeals of the web component approach to web development is the ecosystem.
-Rather than building everything in your app from scratch, you can find and use reusable elements that suit your needs.
+Rather than building everything in your app from scratch, you can find and use off-the-shelf elements that suit your needs.
 Two examples of places you can find reusable components are the [Polymer Element Catalog][catalog] (elements built by the Polymer team) and [customelements.io][ceio] (elements built by the web components community).